Cominuscule points and Schubert varieties: Generalized cominuscule points

-Note that in the above proposition, the equality of (1) is to be interpreted as equality in $R(T)$, and the equality of (2) as equality in $A_*^T(pt)$.
-There is no need to localize (i.e.~invert elements): statement (1) implies that $i^*[\co_X]$ is divisible by $\gl_{-1}((V/V_1)^*)$, and statement (2) implies that $i^*[X]$ is divisible by $c_{d-d_1}(V/V_1)$.
+In the above proposition, the equalities in (1) and (2) are to be interpreted as equalities in $R(T)$ and $A_*^T(pt)$, respectively.
+There is no need to localize (i.e.~invert elements): (1) implies that $i^*[\co_X]$ is divisible by $\gl_{-1}((V/V_1)^*)$, and (2) implies that $i^*[X]$ is divisible by $c_{d-d_1}^T (V/V_1)$.